Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 Q: Do any home remedies help with different scars?

 I was doing a little bit of research on home remedies that are spoken about in the industry, and I guess the best home remedy, if you are going to do something about a scar, my top one would be aloe vera.
 As we know, aloe vera is extremely calming and it will take out any inflammation in the area, or the scar.
 However, I truly hand-on-heart believe that an at-home remedy will not treat the scar alone.
-You need to be using those products we’ve been speaking about, you need to use some form of laser.
+You need to be using those products we’ve been speaking about, your antioxidant serums, pigment inhibitors and stratamed, and you need to use some form of laser.

 Once again, products are more epidermal (or surface layer), we need to travel down into the dermal (deeper) layer of the skin to start stimulating that collagen or that protein network to improve the structural integrity of the skin.
 So, I truly believe that home remedies can be used, but with other things, you’re going to get a better result.